data-derp/data-derp.github.io/docs/data-dashboards-decisions-actions/understanding-your-data.md

 - How does the volume of received and processed tickets vary per month?
 - Are we falling behind in terms of processing the recieved tickets?
 If so, from when and why?
 - What are the factors slowing down the ticket processing?
 Are these factors correlated?
-[Correlation is NOT causation](https://www.youtube.com/watch?v=ROpbdO-gRUo)
+[Correlation is NOT causation (Bonus)](https://www.youtube.com/watch?v=ROpbdO-gRUo)

 **Exploratory vs Explanatory Analysis**